maikel-mattiu/t3-drv/README.md

 - [x] Push and make it all work

 Finished setting up the data model, manually inserted examples, rendered them in the UI and pushed and made it all work.
 Now, onto the next steps.

+- [ ] Change folders to link components, remove all client state
+- [ ] Clean up the database and data fetching patterns
+- [ ] Real homepage